Exclude words from Google search (4 Simple Steps)

 Use minus (-) sign

-To exclude a word from your Google search, you can place a minus sign (“-“) right before the word you want to exclude.
+To exclude a word from your Google search, you can place a minus sign (“-“) with search terms right before the word you want to exclude.
 Just remember to put a space before the minus sign.

-By using a minus sign in your Google search, you are instructing Google to exclude any results containing the specified words.
+By using a minus sign in the search bar for your Google search, you are instructing Google to exclude any results containing the specified words.
 This can help you refine your search and provide more relevant results.

 For Example: